JPvRiel/docker-rsyslog/README.md

 See the `ENV` instructions with `rsyslog_` environment name prefixes in the `Dockerfile` to review default settings and options further.

 The container also supports advanced debug scenarios.

+About a year since starting this project, upstream rsyslog has started publishing [official rsyslog impages](https://hub.docker.com/u/rsyslog/) which in future will likely be better maintained and hopefully cover similar use cases.

 # Version